ring-lang/ring/README.md

 ## Fast Enough For Many Applications

 Ring is designed to be a simple, small, and flexible language in the first place, but also it is fast enough for many applications.

-Ring can do each of the following tasks in around one second.

-Tested using Victus Laptop [13th Gen Intel(R) Core(TM) i7-13700H, Windows 11, Ring 1.19]

-(1) Compiling 100,000 lines of code

-(2) Executing an empty loop that count from 1 to 100,000,000

-(3) Creating list contains 7,000,000 items then summing all of the list items

-(4) Printing numbers from 1 to 40,000 using command prompt

-(5) Printing numbers from 1 to 500,000 using output redirection and Ring Notepad

-(6) Adding 50,000 nodes to the TreeWidget in GUI applications

-(7) Adding 60,000 items to the ListWidget in GUI applications

-(8) Executing 3000 search operations using linear search in a list contains 100,000 items, trying to find the last item (The worst case)

 Also, when we need more speed we can use C/C++ extensions!